Wildlife Rehabilitation

 Baby raccoons should receive care from a licensed wildlife rehabilitator.
 Wildlife rehabilitators are trained to provide care for wild animals.
 They are licensed to do so by provincial and/or federal governments.

 Baby raccoons need specialized formula, species-specific housing, and medical treatment that you cannot provide at home.
 They also have to be raised with other baby raccoons to learn the social behaviours they need to survive in the wild.
-It is illegal to keep any wild animal at home without a permit for longer than 48 hours.
-Please contact a wildlife rehabilitator right away for help with the baby raccoon you have found.
+A permit is required to keep any wild animal at home for longer than 24 hours.

 Help for baby raccoons in the City of Toronto and King Township